 A pregnant colleague is entitled to reasonable paid time off to keep appointments for antenatal care prescribed by a registered medical practitioner.
-The line manager should be notified by the colleague as soon as the appointment is arranged.
-The partner of the pregnant colleague has the right to take unpaid time off to accompany them to 2 antenatal appointments.
+The colleague should let their line manager know as soon as each appointment is arranged.

 5. Stillbirth and miscarriage